RommelTJ/docker_and_kubernetes_notes/practical_guide/s09-deploying-docker-containers/01_Introduction.md

 - Containerized apps might need a build step (e.g. React apps)
 - Multi-container projects might need to be split across multiple hosts / remote machines
 - Trade-offs between control and responsibility might be worth it!

+## Deployment Process and Providers

+Consider a standalone NodeJS app.
+No database.
+- 1 image and container
+- Install Docker on a remote host, push and pull image, run container based on image on remote host

+### Hosting Providers

+- AWS
+- AZURE
+- GOOGLE CLOUD